localnerve/IntersectionObserver/polyfill/README.md

 # `IntersectionObserver` polyfill

+NOTE:
+This is a special fork of 0.4.3 that forces firefox to use the polyfill rather than the native implementation.
+This is a stop gap for extreme misbehavior in the firefox implelementation.

 This library polyfills the native [`IntersectionObserver`](http://w3c.github.io/IntersectionObserver/) API in unsupporting browsers.
 See the [API documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for usage information.

 - [Installation](#installation)